Election and Candidate Regulations

 - The RO/ DRO will not approve candidate’s publicity content that directly, or indirectly, criticises the persona of any other candidate.

-- Only personal online communication or social media sites may be used by candidates in order to promote their election campaigns.
-All online campaign activity must adhere to the principles outlined under ‘Candidate Behaviour/ Conduct’.
+- All online campaign activity, including social media, must adhere to the principles outlined under ‘Candidate Behaviour/ Conduct’.

 - Candidates may not use society, sports club, commercial, or group email lists or social media sites to refer to individual candidates or their policies.
 Candidates should make every attempt to ensure emails are not sent out on their behalf by these groups, as disciplinary actions may be instigated against them.
 Neither may these groups, clubs or societies actively endorse any candidate.

-- The budget for Candidates standing for this election will be £50.00 per candidate per election
+- The budget for Candidates standing for election during the 2018/19 academic year will be £50.00 per candidate per election.

 - Candidates failing to hand in their expenses claim within 7 calendar days after the close of voting will not be able to claim back any expenses.